tkdrob/hassio-addons/roon/README.md

 ## About

+Roon Core Server (www.roonlabs.com) - The core manages your music collection from many sources, and builds an interconnected digital library using enhanced information from Roon.

-Roon Server (www.roonlabs.com) for hass.io based on steefdebruijn/docker-roonserver
+Add-on for hass.io based on docker image steefdebruijn/docker-roonserver

 ## Installation